Fort Lauderdale Construction Lawsuits

 The Business Trial Group’s Fort Lauderdale construction attorneys are ready to review your claim and advise you of the next steps.

-From our four South Florida offices, we conveniently represent clients on a contingency-fee basis throughout Broward County, including Pembroke Pines, Hollywood, Miramar, Coral Springs, Pompano Beach, Davie, Plantation, Sunrise, Deerfield Beach, Weston, Margate, Coconut Creek, and Parkland.
+From our South Florida offices, we conveniently represent clients on a contingency fee basis throughout Broward County, including Pembroke Pines, Hollywood, Miramar, Coral Springs, Pompano Beach, Davie, Plantation, Sunrise, Deerfield Beach, Weston, Margate, Coconut Creek, and Parkland.
 It costs nothing for an initial consultation, and you will communicate directly with an attorney.

 Please contact us to get started with your free case review.